BlueBrain/Brayns/python/doc/source/index.rst

 Introduction
 ------------

-Brayns provides a JSON-RPC API accessible through a websocket to interact with a running instance (renderer backend).
+Brayns provides a JSON-RPC API accessible through a websocket to interact with a running instance of braynsService (renderer backend).

-For convenience, it also provides a Python package to wrap the websocket communication with classes to hide low level JSON-RPC messages.
+For convenience, it also provides a Python package to wrap the websocket communication with classes and functions to hide low level JSON-RPC messages.

-Through the API (websocket or Python) use can:
+This API (websocket or Python) has the following features:

 - Load models into brayns (circuits, DTIs, meshes, volumes, ...).
 - Load and/or attach simulations (compartment and spike reports).